MicrosoftDocs/office-developer-client-docs/docs/excel-xll/how-to-call-xll-functions-from-the-function-wizard-or-replace-dialog-boxes.md

 description: "Applies to: Excel 2013 | Office 2013 | Visual Studio"
 ---

-# How to: Call XLL Functions from the Function Wizard or Replace Dialog Boxes
+# Call XLL Functions from the Function Wizard or Replace Dialog Boxes

  **Applies to**: Excel 2013 | Office 2013 | Visual Studio